 - 2 ½ ounces vodka

-- ¾ ounce freshly squeezed lime juice
+- ¾ ounce freshly-squeezed lime juice

 - ¼ ounce simple syrup

-- thin cucumber slice, for garnish
+- sliced cucumber and/or lime wedge, for garnish